CortexFoundation/tech-doc/apple-demo.md

 #### 2. Announce image uploading onto blockchain

-First, we should tell the blockchain that I want to upload an image, and supply the image information to blockchain via transaction before download.
+First, we should tell the blockchain that we want to upload an image, and supply the image information to the blockchain via transaction before download.
 The most important thing is the torrent info hash.
 After blockchain node received the uploaded transaction, it will start to find the torrent corresponding with the info hash from tracker and DHT network.

-**Be attention**, do not forget to seed the `root_directory` directory list above in you local environment.
-It's important for chain-node to find the right torrent, or chain-node cannot find it and refused to download the image you want to upload.
-You can use some tools as torrent seeding server such as *qbittorrent*, *libtorrent* etc to serve the `root_directory`.
+**Be aware** Do not forget to seed the `root_directory` directory list above in your local environment.
+It's important for chain-node to find the right torrent, or else the chain-node will not be able to find it then refuse to download the image you want to upload.
+You can use a torrent seeding server such as *qbittorrent*, *libtorrent* etc to serve the `root_directory`.

-Image is called as `Input` in blockchain, same as contract deployment that is send an transaction of key `to` is null.
-Howerver, `Input` deployment has an unique hex prefix indicator: `0002` before the contract data.
+Image is called as `Input` in blockchain, same as contract deployment that sends a transaction of key `to` is null.
+However, `Input` deployment has a unique hex prefix indicator: `0002` before the contract data.

-The `Input` meta is a structure of `Comments, InfoHash, RawSize, Shape `, and then one use the RLP method to encode the list above.
+The `Input` meta is a structure of `Comments, InfoHash, RawSize, Shape `, and then one uses the RLP method to encode the list above.

-So a normal announce image upload trasaction may looks like this:
+So an announce image upload trasaction may looks like this:

 - `method`: ctxc_sendRawTransaction
 - `parameters`: